AFLplusplus/AFL-Snapshot-LKM/README.md

 ## Why?

 fork() is slow and we want to fuzz faster.
-The speed gain currently varies between 1-20% depending on the taget, but this is WIP to be faster.
+The speed gain currently varies between 20-360% depending on the target.

 Persistent mode in llvm_mode will give you a better performance bump though, however adding this snapshot module will still be a small improvement.